VAndrJ/Swiftional/README.md

   * `apply`
-Calls the specified closure with Self value as its receiver and returns Self value.
+Calls the specified closure with the `Self` value as its receiver and returns the `Self` value.

   * `applied`
-Calls the specified closure with Self value as its receiver and returns a copy of Self value.
+Calls the specified closure with the `Self` value as its receiver and returns a copy of the `Self` value.
 </details>